 The large courtyard in the center of the museum.

 Toyota innovation also includes robots.
 This set of robots is capable of playing music.

 The second part of the pavilion is focused on cars.
 The exhibition includes how Kiichiro Toyoda became interested in the industry and how he built the first AA model in 1934.

 The massive auto pavilion with cars as well as the history and evolution of car manufacturing by Toyota on display.

-The process of how the mold for the engine is casted and created.
+The process of how the mold for the engine is cast and created.